ndd21/PHYS281/docs/demo-io.md

 --8<-- "docs/mydata.txt"
 ```

-The first line starts with a `#` and is comment line a giving the "names" of the columns.
+The first line starts with a `#` and is a comment line a giving the "names" of the columns.
 The two
-columns can be read into two lists with using the following code:
+columns can be read into two lists using the following code:

 ```python
 fp = open("mydata.txt", "r")  # open mydata.txt for "r"eading